sudheerj/reactjs-interview-questions/README.md

 When a component’s props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
 When they are not equal, React will update the DOM.
 This process is called “reconciliation”.

 42. ### How to set state with a dynamic key name?
-If you are using ES6 or the Babel transpiler to transform your JSX code thenn you can accomplish this with computed property names
+If you are using ES6 or the Babel transpiler to transform your JSX code then you can accomplish this with computed property names
 ```
 handleInputChange : function (event) {
     this.setState({ [event.target.id]: event.target.value });